Suikyou/Suikyou/README.md

 ### About Me

 -  I’m currently working on: `Hollow Knight Pantheon V.`
--  I’m learning: `Hollow Knight Speedrunning.`
+-  I’m learning: `Gaben my goat, RELEASE THE STEAM MACHINE AND MY LIFE IS YOURS!.`

 ---